All the public bedrooms at the Fountain Inn are named after people who are notable in the history of Parkend, or the pub itself.

 BEDROOM 6, MATTHEW POWELL.

-This was something of a joke; as it actually is our son’s bedroom.
+This was actually something of a joke; as it really was our son’s bedroom when growing up.
 Matt serves in the Parachute Regiment, but keeps his old bedroom here.
-We like to think he still considers it to be his home.
+Despite him now being married, and with a house of his own, we like to think he still considers it to be his home.

 BEDROOM 7, MOSES TEAGUE.